SeaOptative/Google-Data-Analytics-Cert-Cyclistic-Case-Study/cyclistic_case_study/README.md

 ### Background

-A bike-share program that features more than 5,800 bicycles and 600 docking stations.
-Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can't use a standard two-wheeled bike.
-The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
-Cyclistic users are more likely to ride for leisure, but about 30% use them to commute to work each day.
+Cyclistic distinguishes itself by providing an inclusive range of bicycles, including reclining bikes, hand tricycles, and cargo bikes, catering to individuals with disabilities and those who cannot operate a conventional two-wheeled bicycle.
+While the majority of riders favor traditional bicycles, approximately 8% utilize the assistive options.
+Cyclistic users predominantly engage in recreational cycling, with a significant portion (30%) employing them for daily commuting purposes.

-Moreno (Director of Marketing) has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-To do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
-Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.
+Moreno, the marketing director, has a big goal: she wants to turn casual riders into annual members.
+To do that, her marketing team needs to figure out how annual members and casual riders are different, why casual riders would buy a membership, and how digital media could affect their marketing.
+Moreno and her team are excited to dive into the Cyclistic historical bike trip data to find some trends.

 ### Analysis

-To analyze the usage pattern of casual and annual members, historical data has been fetched from this [link](https://divvy-tripdata.s3.amazonaws.com/index.html).
+Historical data has been fetched from this to analyze the usage pattern of both casual and annual members. [link](https://divvy-tripdata.s3.amazonaws.com/index.html).
 This URL consists of 12 months' data of rides of both annual and casual members.

 ### My Badge
 ![cert](./prof-cert.png)